rishikdev/Xcode-Projects/My Notes/README.md

 I have also added ***context menu*** using the <code>.contextMenu</code> modifier to this application using which the users can change the tags associated with any note without going into the edit view.

+In the latest update, I have added ***biometric authentication*** using <code>.deviceOwnerAuthentication</code>.
+The users can opt-in to use this feature from the newly added ***Settings*** sheet found on the bottom left of the application's home screen.
+This makes the data stored in this application more secured.
+On devices that do not have Touch ID or Face ID, the users can use their Passcode to unlock the application.

+In addition to biometric authentication, I have also provided links to the [application's website](https://rishikdev.github.io/MyNotes), [privacy policies](https://rishikdev.github.io/MyNotes/PrivacyPolicy), and [support website](https://rishikdev.github.io/MyNotes/ContactUs) should the users have any trouble using the application.

 This applications also supports both ***light*** as well as ***dark*** mode across all devices natively.
 Currently I have limited the compatibility to just the iPhones (iOS 15 and later) as I do not have an iPad to test this application on.
 However, support for iPads can be enabled without changing much of the program.

 # Screenshots (iPhone 11 Pro Light Mode)